TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-state-harmful.md

 My first thought was that there could be a problem with event ordering.
 Consider the case where the user holds down the arrow key in my spreadsheet.
 They're generating a stream of key down events.
 Each event moves the focus cell, which in turn scrolls the grid, which results in a scroll event being raised.
 If another key down is handled before the scroll event is delivered, then the early out check in `onScroll` will fail.
 The grid has already been scrolled further over.
 We'll end up handling the event and scrolling the grid back to the previous point.

 That's not what's happening.
 In all the scenarios I checked, the scroll event is delivered before any other event.
-Even if it was delayed it wouldn't explain what I'm seeing.
+Even if it was delayed, it wouldn't explain what I'm seeing.
 In some scenarios the scroll position jumps forward rather than back.
 In addition, any discrepancy would be transient.
 Eventually the scroll event from the final key down will get delivered and the scroll bar position moved back where it should be.

 # State and Rendering